Table of Contents

 Knee Pain When Driving: Common Causes

-There are a number of common causes of knee pain when driving, including:
+There are several common causes of knee pain when driving, including:

 - Poor Posture: Slouching or sitting in an awkward position can put a strain on your knees and lead to pain.